 The Queen Adelaide Club began at the initiative of Mrs Margaret Annie Box early in 1909.

-She gained the support of the most eminent women in South Australia.
-Together they secured a location which the Club still occupies on the corner of North Terrace and Stephens Place, directly across the Terrace from Government House, five minutes' walk from the Adelaide Club and only a little further from Parliament House: the geographical apex of social and economic power and pleasure.
+Mrs Box gained the support of the most eminent women in South Australia; and together they secured a location, which the Club still occupies today – on the corner of North Terrace and Stephens Place.
+The premier location places us directly from Government House, and just five minutes’ walk from the Adelaide Club; then only a little further from Parliament House: the geographical apex of social and economic power and pleasure.

-A century later, the membership is larger and more democratic.
+A century later, our membership is larger and more democratic.
 The Club is no longer residential; the neighbouring Adelaide Club offers mixed residential accommodation.
-Today the Club is connected to a network of distinguished residential clubs across the world, offers its members an ideal environment in which to play bridge, to enjoy discussions organised by an array of interest groups, and – above all – to savour its justly prized cuisine, and its excellent wines.
+Today the Club is connected to a network of distinguished residential clubs across the